 Now, I say, if you want to end your story on an uplifting note, go ahead.
 If you don’t, that’s fine.
 If the choice is meaningful (there’s the rub!), how can we go wrong?

 ‘To me one of the most interesting questions of fiction is, “Despite suffering, despite the knowledge of death, despite the fact that the universe cares nothing for our deepest wishes and aspirations, how to we go on?
 How do we make the best of what life has to offer?”
 Every time I write a story, that question is always lingering at the back of my mind.’

 I relish hope, foolish and otherwise.
 And yes, I’m painfully shocked when faced with an utterly bleak outcome (Apex Magazine Issue 93, again, so impressive).
 But our brains do seem to savor a nice juicy dysphoria every once in a while, feed off it, and manufacture a few vivid Hells of their own.
 To test our resilience, I guess.
 Keep us on our toes.

 As for me, I prefer to resolve my stories on shaky ground.
 Not to leave off with everything hopeless or rosy—either way feels too rigid and preachy.
 But I will test my positivism, as in “What exactly were you hoping for, Dawn?”

 I don’t like the situation to be settled.
-Tending to be more focused on experience and less on information, stories where an author leaves frayed edges or even substantial threads hanging tend to linger in my brain, sort of echo in there like an earworm that wants to play to the finish.
-Maybe I’m meant to participate, as I dream, and according to my convictions, end it or not.
+Tending to be more focused on experience and less on information, stories where an author leaves frayed edges or even substantial threads hanging tend to linger in my brain, sort of echo in there like an earworm that wants to play to the finish, but can’t.
+Maybe I’m meant to participate as I dream, and according to my convictions, end it or not.